Ndubuisi-Agbandu/decagon-bootcamp-tasks/README.md

 # decagon-bootcamp-tasks

-These are a list of tasks that were given former decadevs during their bootcamp.
+These are a list of tasks that were given to former decadevs during their bootcamp.